-Global Entry is open to U.S. citizens, lawful permanent residents, Dutch citizens, South Korean citizens, German citizens, Panamanian citizens and Mexican nationals.
+Global Entry is open to U.S. citizens, lawful permanent residents, citizens of Germany, the Netherlands, Panama, and South Korea, and Mexican nationals.
 Canadian citizens and residents may enjoy Global Entry benefits through membership in the NEXUS program.

 Reasons for Ineligibility

 Applicants may not qualify for participation in the Global Entry program if they:

 - Provide false or incomplete information on the application;

 - Have been convicted of any criminal offense or have pending criminal charges or outstanding warrants;